code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 [JSON API](http://jsonapi.org/){:target="_blank"} is a specification for building APIs using JSON.
 It details how clients should request resources to be fetched or modified, and how servers should respond to those requests.
 JSON API is designed to minimize both the number of requests and the amount of data transmitted between clients and servers.

 [Katharsis](http://katharsis.io){:target="_blank"} is a Java library that implements the JSON API specification.
-It is an additional layer that can be plugged on top of existing server side Java implementations in order to provide easy [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS){:target="_blank"} support.
+It is an additional layer that can be plugged on top of existing server-side Java implementations in order to provide easy [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS){:target="_blank"} support.
 Katharsis defines resources which can be shared over a RESTful interface and a repository for handling them.

-The below tutorial details how to configure and build a RESTful Hello World API that complies to the JSON API specification.
+The below tutorial details how to configure and build a RESTful Hello World API that complies with the JSON API specification.
 Frameworks used are Katharsis, OkHttp, and Spring Boot.

 Tools used:
 * Katharsis 3.0